To view more about any of the below resources just click on the image or link by the offering.

 Free Credit Report Information

-Get Pre-Qualified For A Loan - Getting pre-qualified for a loan before you begin to look for a house will help you determine how much you can afford and save you time by looking at properties that are out of your price range.
+Get Pre-Qualified For A Loan - Getting pre-qualified for a loan before you begin to look for a house will help you determine how much you can afford and save you time by only looking at properties that are within your price range.
 Pre-qualification can also make it easier to put in a serious offer when you find a property you are interested in.
 The most common or standard first time mortgage loan is a 30 year fixed mortgage; but additional finance options can be discussed after completing the application process.
 You should also discuss when you can lock in your interest rate.

 Determine What You Can Afford - Although the lender provides your pre-qualification amount, this may not be the same number you can afford.
 It is up to you to determine your budget and how much 'house' you can afford with your other fixed expenses.
 Don't forget about taxes, home owners insurance and private mortgage insurance if needed.
 A practical approach is two and half times your annual income, but it is really better to analyze your debts, income, and expenses to make an informed decision.
 The very last thing you want is to purchase a home that is too expensive for your budget.
 Our free Mortgage loan calculator can help, but remember this is an estimate on the principal and interest payments only.